fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/selection/claim-workers.md

 * **Health Verification**: Check the instance's heartbeat in DynamoDB to ensure it's responsive.
 * **Registration Check**: Wait for a signal from the instance's agent confirming it's registered and ready for work.

-If an instance fails any of these checks, the worker discards it—terminating it if necessary—and attempts to claim a new one from the pool.
+If an instance fails any of these checks, the worker discards it-terminating it if necessary-and attempts to claim a new one from the pool.
 This ensures that only fully validated runners are provisioned.

 <!-- :sun: -->